2021 Chilean general election

 General elections were held in Chile on 21 November 2021, including presidential, parliamentary and regional elections.
-Voters went to the polls to elect the President of the Republic to serve a four-year term, 27 of 50 members of the Senate to serve an eight-year term in the National Congress, all 155 members of the Chamber of Deputies to serve a four-year term in the National Congress, and all 302 members of the regional boards to serve a three-year term.
+Voters went to the polls to elect a president to serve a four-year term, 27 of 50 members of the Senate to serve an eight-year term, all 155 members of the Chamber of Deputies to serve a four-year term and all 302 members of the regional boards to serve a three-year term.
 Following an electoral reform in 2015, the Senate increased its membership from 38 to 43 in 2017 and grew to its full size of 50 seats after this election.
-This election cycle was characterized as being the most polarized in modern Chilean history and a departure from political normality in Chile, being held against the backdrop of the 2019 protests, the writing of a new constitution, and the global COVID-19 pandemic.